 How to estimate the total cost of sod?

-"How much sod do I need to fill the terrain?" - the answer can be found in a relatively simple way.
-The calculation process is divided into a few steps.
-Just before we start, make sure that you took care of the stable and durable substrate underneath.
-The reasonable choice could be a gravel or a sand base.
+"How much sod do I need to fill the terrain?" – we can find the answer in a relatively simple way.
+We can divide the calculation process into a few steps.
+Before we start, ensure that you take care of the stable and durable substrate underneath.
+The reasonable choice could be gravel or a sand base.

-130 ft * 50 ft = 6,500 ft².
+130 ft × 50 ft = 6,500 ft².

-- Take into consideration the waste factor
+Take into consideration the waste factor

 p = 10%by default, but it's worth considering values up to

-20%if the field contains numerous round and protruding elements, e.g. trees or rocks.
+20%if the field contains numerous round and protruding elements, e.g., trees or rocks.

 Estimate the total area of sod:

-6,500 ft² * (1 + p) = 7,150 ft².
+6,500 ft² × (1 + p) = 7,150 ft².

-- Suppose that we use
+Suppose that we use

-7,150 ft² / (1.5 ft * 6 ft) = 794.4.
+7,150 ft² / (1.5 ft × 6 ft) = 794.4.

 If we want to buy rolls with the price of

 0.25 $/ft², then the total cost of sod can be found:

-7,150 ft² * 0.25 $/ft² = 1,787.5.
+7,150 ft² × 0.25 $/ft² = $1,787.5.